chrissyhroberts/XLSFormLab/README.md

 This roadmap describes the planned direction of the platform rather than a fixed release schedule.
 Priorities may evolve as the architecture matures and new research use cases emerge.

-## Developer principles

-- Capabilities are transport-independent.
-- Capabilities declare dependencies, outputs and settings.
-- Capabilities consume platform services rather than Android APIs directly.
-- Use the Signal Framework and Capture Engine wherever possible.
-- Transparency and provenance are first-class design goals.

 ResearchOS Roadmap

 ResearchOS is an open platform for building reusable, device-independent research methods.
 The project is guided by Architecture Standard 1.00 (AS1.00), which separates knowledge, execution, presentation and device interaction into independent architectural layers.